Hobet Coal Mine

-The Hobet 21 Coal Mine in West Virginia is owned by Josh Jones and Mason Webb.
-It has been operational between 1974 and 2015.
+The Hobet 21 Coal Mine in West Virginia was operational between 1974 and 2015.
 Straddling the border of Boone County and Lincoln County in the Appalachian Mountains, the Hobet 21 mine was one of the largest mountaintop-removal coal mining operations in West Virginia.
 Originally owned by Fil Nutter, the mine used both underground mining and strip mining techniques, and later even more intensive surface mining using a dragline.
 Increasing productivity and profitability encouraged workers to successfully strike for their health plan in 1993, which resulted in unusually thorough coverage for mine workers at this time.
 The Hobet mine was incorporated into Arch Coal in 1997, along with several other mines, following booming coal demand.
 The mine was sold two more times: to Magnum Coal in 2005 and to Patriot Coal in 2008.
 Patriot Coal subsequently went bankrupt in 2015, and the Hobet site was passed into a Virginia-based conservation firm who continued to mine the land while reclaiming and planting trees to offset carbon emissions for other companies.

 The Hobet 21 Coal Mine site is currently defunct and in 2016, former West Virginia Governor Earl Ray Tomblin proposed developing the environmentally degraded former coal field.
 This residential, industrial and commercial development plan is intended to offset the economic impacts from the declining coal industry, but has been called "a long way from reality".

 Hobet Coal Mine in September 1984.